vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ----

 ### Scale icons
-You can change the size of an icon by defining the `scale` property under the `style`.
+You can change the size of an icon by defining the `scale` property under `style`.

 <img src="images_floorplan/scale.png" alt="scale" height="50px">